-The following table sets forth information about the company's equity compensation plans as of December 31, 2018.
+The following table sets forth information about the company's equity compensation plans as of December 31, 2019.

-Number of Securities to be Issued Upon Number of Securities Remaining Available for Exercise of Outstanding Options, /eighted- Average Exercise Price of Future Issuance under Equity Compensation Plans Warrants and Rights tstanding Options, (excluding securities Plan Category (1) War rants and Rights (2) reflected in column (1)) (3) Equity compensation plans approved by security holders 47,037,697 (a) \$ 56.24 (b) 84,722,515 (c) Equity compensation plans not approved by security holders 558,052 (d) \$ 56.10 (b) Total 47,595,749 (e) \$ 56.24 84,722,515
+Number of Securities Remaining Available for Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (1) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (2) Future Issuance under Equity Compensation Plans (excluding securities reflected in column (1)) (3) Equity compensation plans approved by security holders 38,656,075 (a) \$ 66.80 (b) 78,894,707 (c) Equity compensation plans not approved by security holders \$ - Total 38,656,075 (d) \$ 66.80 78,894,707

-- (a) Includes shares of TI common stock to be issued under the Texas Instruments 2003 Director Compensation Plan (the "2003 Director Plan"), the Texas Instruments 2009 Long-Term Incentive Plan (the "2009 LTIP") and predecessor stockholder-approved plans, the Texas Instruments 2009 Director Compensation Plan (the "2009 Director Plan"), the TI Employees 2014 Stock Purchase Plan (the "2014 ESPP") and the Texas Instruments 2018 Director Compensation Plan (the "2018 Director Plan"). - (b) Restricted stock units and stock units credited to directors' deferred compensation accounts are settled in shares of TI common stock on a one-for-one basis.
-Accordingly, such units have been excluded for purposes of computing the weighted- average exercise price. - (c) Shares of TI common stock available for future issuance under the 2009 LTIP, the 2014 ESPP and the 2018 Director Plan.
-48,175,749 shares remain available for future issuance under the 2009 LTIP and 1,991,665 shares remain available for future issuance under the 2018 Director Plan.
-Under the 2009 LTIP and the 2018 Director Plan, awards may be granted in the form of restricted stock units, options or other stock-based awards such as restricted stock. - (d) Includes shares to be issued under the Texas Instruments 2003 Long-Term Incentive Plan (the "2003 LTIP").
-The 2003 LTIP was replaced by the 2009 LTIP, which was approved by stockholders.
-No further grants may be made under the 2003 LTIP.
-Only non-management employees were eligible to receive awards under the 2003 LTIP.
-The 2003 LTIP authorized the grant of shares in the form of restricted stock units, options or other stock-based awards such as restricted stock.
-The plan is administered by a committee of independent directors (the Committee).
-The Committee had the sole discretion to grant to eligible participants one or more equity awards and to determine the number or amount of any award.
-Except in the case of awards made through assumption of, or in substitution for, outstanding awards previously granted by an acquired company, and except as a result of an adjustment event such as a stock split, the exercise price under any stock option, the grant price of any stock appreciation right, and the purchase price of any security that could be purchased under any other stock-based award under the 2003 LTIP could not be less than 100 percent of the fair market value of the stock or other security on the effective date of the grant of the option, right or award.
+- (a) Includes shares of TI common stock to be issued under the Texas Instruments 2003 Director Compensation Plan, the Texas Instruments 2009 Long-Term Incentive Plan (the "2009 LTIP") and predecessor stockholder-approved plans, the Texas Instruments 2009 Director Compensation Plan, the TI Employees 2014 Stock Purchase Plan (the "2014 ESPP") and the Texas Instruments 2018 Director Compensation Plan (the "2018 Director Plan"). - (b) Restricted stock units and stock units credited to directors' deferred compensation accounts are settled in shares of TI common stock on a one-for-one basis.
+Accordingly, such units have been excluded for purposes of computing the weighted-average exercise price. - (c) Shares of TI common stock available for future issuance under the 2009 LTIP, the 2014 ESPP and the 2018 Director Plan.
+43,155,445 shares remain available for future issuance under the 2009 LTIP and 1,926,980 shares remain available for future issuance under the 2018 Director Plan.
+Under the 2009 LTIP and the 2018 Director Plan, awards may be granted in the form of restricted stock units, options or other stock-based awards such as restricted stock. - (d) Includes 32,493,944 shares for issuance upon exercise of outstanding grants of options, 5,897,800 shares for issuance upon vesting of outstanding grants of restricted stock units, 173,849 shares for issuance under the 2014 ESPP and 90,482 shares for issuance in settlement of directors' deferred compensation accounts.